How to give praise as a manager

 Posted on October 8th, 2024

+Praise motivates!
 Most managers know the importance of giving praise, however be careful.
-It’s all too easy to give the wrong kind of praise which can limit potential and even be counterproductive.
+It’s all too easy to give the wrong kind of praise which can limit potential and actually be counterproductive.

-As a manager focused on improving results, you need to build grit and resilience in your team.
+As a leader/manager focused on improving results, you need to build grit and resilience in your team.
 To help achieve this you need to praise people correctly.
 This video shows you how.

 You are probably thinking, are there any secrets to giving praise?
 Surely, as long as you do it and you are sincere about it, that about covers it, doesn’t it?
 Well, yes and no. There are in fact two rules, which apply to giving praise.